-The Foundation requires that all expense reports must be submitted with proper receipts by the due date specified on the distributed expense form.
+The Foundation requires that all expense reports must be submitted with proper receipts (which include your name and/or email address) by the due date specified on the distributed expense form.
 The Foundation will not grant reimbursements for submissions of receipts sent after the due date.
 Fellows will be reimbursed by a Foundation check.
 Checks not deposited within 60 days of the check issue date may be voided.